-Mr. Miller was a director of DTE Energy from 1989 to 2013 and served at various times as lead director, chair of the organization and compensation committee, and chair of the governance committee.
-He was a director of Handleman Company and served as chair of the compensation committee.
-Since 2002, he has served on the board of McKinley Associates, a private company specializing in multi-family rental properties, and is currently the board chair.
 Mr. Miller has led many Detroit community organizations serving as chair of the Community Foundation of Southeast Michigan, the United Way of Southeast Michigan, the McGregor Fund, Detroit Renaissance, the Detroit Medical Center and the Cranbrook Educational Community.

 Mr. Miller has extensive knowledge and expertise in management, finance, acquisitions and divestitures, and executive compensation matters related to public companies.
-His experiences serving as chair and chief executive officer of Comerica Incorporated and as a public company director also provide him with subject matter expertise in risk management, finance, and professional standards.
+His experiences serving as chair and chief executive officer of Comerica Incorporated and as a public company director also provide him with subject matter expertise in risk management, finance and professional standards.

 Herbert K. Parker

-Director since 2015

-Age: 59